How to use r for statistical analysis

 index

-1. Download R: Obtain the latest version from the Comprehensive R Archive Network (CRAN).
+1. Download R from the Comprehensive R Archive Network (CRAN).

-2. Install RStudio: Enhance your R experience with RStudio, a user-friendly Integrated Development Environment (IDE) that streamlines coding and project management.
+2. Install RStudio, a user-friendly IDE that simplifies coding and project management.

-R’s syntax is designed for intuitive calculations and variable assignments:
+R’s syntax is intuitive for calculations and data handling:

 x <- 5